Vital-Utilities/Vital-Utilities/Source/readme.md

 ## For Vital Rust Service

 Vital Rust Service gets additional utilization data from the system.
 All C# code in VitalService will be migrated into here eventually.
-This is needs to be running for UI to display all data.
+This needs to be running for UI to display all data.

 ### You will need